essuanlive/essuanlive.github.io/_posts/2019-02-21-open-cities-africa-accra-experience.markdown

 date:   2019-02-21
 ---

 <p class="" style="text-align:justify;"><span class="dropcap">A</span>ccra is one of the cities in Ghana which is noted as a flood prone urban area.
-This is as a result of the existence of population density.
+This is as a result of the existence of population density,bad drainage system and improper dumping of waste materials.
 In efforts to minimize the occurrence of flooding, Open Cities Africa, an initiative of the World Bank is helping some African cities curb the menace.
 The aim of this project <a href="https://opencitiesproject.org/">Open Cities Africa</a> is to enable Accra attain the world's standard of a clean and resilient city.</p>

 <p align="justify"> The areas targeted in Accra which are flood-prone areas are; Alogboshie, Akweteyman, Alajo and Nima, located along the Odaw River.
 Open Cities, is putting in all efforts to contribute in mapping out these flood prone areas to make it easy to solve the menace.</p>